rafal-rozestwinski/pico_parrot/README.md

 - Listens for transmission
 - If audio level is high, it records audio for 10s
+- After 10s, triggers PTT on baofeng,
-- After 10s, plays beep
+- plays beep (from sample.h)
 - then plays recorded audio
 - Then plays beep.